-If you don’t have a vehicle and want to take a tour, expect to pay at around 1,000 ZAR ($68 USD) per person for a half-day tour of the region and its wineries.
-Many hostels run their own tours to the region or have partnerships with local tour guides who can take you as well.
+If you don’t have a vehicle and prefer to take a tour, expect to pay around 684 ZAR per person for a half-day tour of the region and its wineries.
+Many hostels in Cape Town run their own tours to the region or have partnerships with local tour guides who can take you as well.
 Be sure to shop around!

 Learn to Surf

 Cape Town is a super place to learn how to surf (though it’s also terrific for experienced surfers).
 Surfer’s Corner at Muizenberg Beach is known for its beginner waves, and there are plenty of surfing schools around where you can rent a board and take lessons.
-Expect to pay around 500 ZAR ($34 USD) per person for a 2-3-hour lesson.
+Expect to pay around 350 ZAR per person for a one-hour group lesson with a wetsuit.

 Cape Town is one of my favorite cities on the African continent.
 With its terrific hikes, beautiful scenery, and important history, Cape Town has something for everyone.
-And, thanks the rand’s value, it’s affordable enough, so it’s easy to visit without breaking the bank.
+And it’s easy to visit without breaking the bank too!